-There are individual blades for grout removal known as carbide blade.
+There are individual blades for grout removal known as carbide blades.
 However, carbide blades are only good for smaller jobs.
-For larger jobs, you need diamond blades, which are a bit pricey but lasts a lot more than its worth of carbide blades.
-Both carbide blade and diamond blades come in several thicknesses, so be sure to get the one that matches the width of the grout.
-Remember sparks are an indicator that the outer edge of the blade is damaged and the blades need replacement.
+For larger jobs, you need diamond blades, which are a bit pricey but lasts a lot more than their worth of carbide blades.
+Both carbide blades and diamond blades come in several thicknesses, so be sure to get the one that matches the width of the grout.
+Remember, sparks indicate that the outer edge of the blade is damaged and the blades need replacement.

 Easily Trim Shims in a Jiffy

-Trimming shims with a saw always leaves a bit of the wood on.
-On top of that, because of the saw blade's thickness, you cannot cut the shim without leaving a bit of wood out.
-Even if you want to cut the piece with a knife and snap it off, you will always leave a bit of wood left.
-Thanks to the oscillating tools endless uses, it can trim shims easily and also deliver a clean finishing.
+Trimming shims with a saw always leave a bit of the wood on.
+On top of that, you cannot cut the shim without leaving a bit of wood out because of the saw blade’s thickness.
+Even if you want to cut the piece with a knife and snap it off, you will always leave a bit of wood.
+Thanks to the oscillating tool’s endless uses, it can easily trim shims and deliver a clean finishing.

 Reaches Where Other Tools Don’t

-Other than the fact that this one tool can perform a lot of functions, another reason for its greatness is it can reach tight corners where no other tool ever reached.
+Other than the fact that this one tool can perform many functions, another reason for its greatness is it can reach tight corners where no other tool ever reached.
 Other than cutting at tight spots, you can also use the sander at tight spots too.
 For example, you can use the sander after trimming shims to apply the finishing touch, even if the shim is at a tight spot.
-And of course, it is the only tool that can reach between the trim and the wall to cut the nails.
+And, of course, it is the only tool that can reach between the trim and the wall to cut the nails.